 When Jesus told the believers not to judge (Matthew 7:1), He was telling them not to judge hypocritically.
 What Jesus was condemning here was hypocritical, self-righteous judgments of others.
 Here, Jesus warns against judging someone else for his sin that the believers may be committing or even worse.
 That is the kind of judging Jesus commanded the believers not to do.

-However, there is a righteous kind of judgment that the Christian is supposed to exercise—with careful discernment (John 7:24).
-If a believer sees another believer sinning, it is his brotherly duty to lovingly lead the sinner to Christ (Matthew 18:15-17).
+However, there is a righteous kind of judgment that the Christian is supposed to exercise—with careful discernment.
+The Bible teaches, “Do not judge according to appearance, but judge with righteous judgment” (John 7:24).
+If a believer sees another believer sinning, it is his brotherly duty to lovingly lead the sinner to Christ.
 This is not judging, but rather pointing out the truth with compassion and inviting the person to repentance (James 5:20).

 The Christian is to speak the truth in love (Ephesians 4:15).
 He should not wink at sin but rather “Preach the word; be instant in season, out of season; reprove, rebuke, exhort with all longsuffering and doctrine” (2 Timothy 4:2).
 He is to “judge” sin but not the sinner.
 A Christian is to gently lead the erring ones into God’s way (John 14:6).